-This incredible herb, also known as winter cherry and Indian ginseng, has been used in Ayurvedic medicine for over 2,500 years to help balance depression, nervous tension, fatigue, and stress.
+This incredible herb, also known as winter cherry and Indian ginseng, has been used in Ayurvedic medicine for over 2,500 years to help balance low mood, nervous tension, fatigue, and stress.

 Ashwagandha is generally considered very safe for use, but some healthcare professionals advise pregnant or breastfeeding women from taking it.
 When in doubt it's always best to consult with your healthcare provider.

-Curcumin, the main anti-inflammatory agent found within turmeric, is a wonderful natural remedy for a variety of aches and pains, including stress, anxiety, and fatigue.
+Curcumin, the main active compound found within turmeric, is a wonderful natural remedy for a variety of aches and concerns, including stress, worry, and fatigue.

-One study found that 500 mg of curcumin extract taken daily with fenugreek significantly reduced symptoms of anxiety, stress, and fatigue, and increased quality of life for those suffering from occupational stress.
+One study found that 500 mg of curcumin extract taken daily with fenugreek significantly reduced symptoms of worry, stress, and fatigue, and increased quality of life for those suffering from occupational stress.

 In another study published in the Journal of Pharmacology, healthy adults between 60 to 85 were given a single dose of 400 mg of curcumin.
 After an hour, participants showed improved scores on memory and mood tests.
 They also reported feeling more content and calm overall.

-Since the body isn’t able to efficiently absorb curcumin, the help of black pepper extract is required in order to experience the full benefits of this powerful compound.
-High quality supplements with curcumin extract, like our Turmeric Complex, contain ingredients that increase bioavailability and absorption.
-The patented BioPerine in our Turmeric Complex, for example, has been shown to increase curcumin absorption by up to 2,000%.
+Since the body isn’t able to efficiently absorb curcumin, the help of black pepper extract (like BioPerine) is required in order to experience the full benefits of this powerful compound.
+High quality supplements with curcumin extract, like our Turmeric Complex, contain special patented ingredients that can help increase bioavailability and absorption.

 Also called holy basil, tulsi is used to help your body cope with stress reactions.
-It’s a great antioxidant and has been found to regulate blood sugar and heart health, in addition to having a calming effect on the body.
+It’s a great antioxidant and has been found in some studies to potentially help regulate blood sugar and heart health, in addition to having a calming effect on the body.

-Researchers found that 500 mg of holy basil taken twice a day helped reduce stress, anxiety, and lack of focus.
-The University of Maryland Center even recommends 400 mg doses of tulsi daily for people suffering from post-traumatic stress disorder (PTSD).
+Researchers found that 500 mg of holy basil taken twice a day helped reduce stress, worry, and lack of focus.

-To consume tulsi, you can use it to cook, or have it in a tea, powder, or tablet.
+To consume tulsi, you can add it to your favorite recipes, or have it in a tea, powder, or tablet form.
 Pregnant women and those trying to conceive should be aware that tulsi is sometimes believed to have anti-fertility effects, and therefore should check with a physician before adding this herb to their routine.

-These three herbs are excellent choices for natural stress reducers, in addition to many others such as lavender, ginger, chamomile, valerian, and passionflower.
+These three herbs are just three of many excellent choices for natural stress reducers, in addition to many others, such as lavender, ginger, chamomile, valerian, and passionflower.